What Constitutes Wrongful Termination?

 Desk with notebook and card reading Wrongful Termination

-Wrongful termination occurs when an employer fires an employee in violation of state or federal law, public policy, or the terms of an employment contract.
+Wrongful termination occurs when an employer fires an employee in a way that violates federal law, state labor laws, public policy, or the terms of an employment contract.
 This applies even if you’re an at-will employee, meaning your employer can terminate your position without cause.

 • Discrimination based on race, gender, religion, age, disability, or sexual orientation

-• In retaliation for reporting an workplace harassment, employer violations, or discrimination
+• In retaliation for reporting workplace harassment, employer violations, or discrimination

 • A disability that does not implicate your ability to perform your job duties